 “People with cancer and survivors have told us that whether a clinician discusses a clinical trial is the most important factor for patients considering participation,” said Dr. Pierce.
 “Providing patients every option of care and treatment empowers them throughout their cancer treatment and helps keep them fully informed about their health.
-Increasing diversity of trial participants additionally improves the applicability of the results of the clinical trial among diverse populations.”
+Increasing the diversity of trial participants additionally improves the applicability of the results of the clinical trial among diverse populations.”

 ASCO and ACCC are currently recruiting over 40 oncology research sites to be a part of a pilot project to test the site assessment tool and/or the implicit bias training program.
 This initial phase will focus on screening and participation outcomes for patients who are Black and/or Hispanic/Latinx.
 The assessment tool will evaluate mainly site structural and procedural factors that may impact patient screening and participation.
 The training will be a curriculum-based program, combined with interventional exercises for enrolling patients, with the opportunity to meet with other participating sites for an interactive, virtual discussion.